 In Manitoba, homeschoolers need to inform the government that they are homeschooling.
 In January and again in June, an official report is filed outlining the learning completed.
 This province offers no funding to homeschooling families.

-Ontario homeschoolers are asked to submit a yearly letter of intent to their local school board, however, this is not mandatory – only recommended.
+Ontario homeschoolers are asked to submit a yearly letter of intent to their local school board.
 There is no requirement or involvement from the government.
 This province offers no funding to homeschooling families.

 Regulations in Quebec regarding homeschooling changed in 2018, requiring homeschoolers to notify the minister and school board of their intent to homeschool and send in a learning project outlining plans for the year.
 During the year, parents are also required to send in a mid-year and completion report & at the end of the year have an evaluation done.
 Sometime in the year, a minister’s representative will hold a follow-up meeting to see how things are going.
 This province has no funding for homeschooling families.